ryanstwrt/FRIDGe/docs/source/Assembly.md

 `Z Position` is a float which allows the user to manually adjust where they want the bottom of the fuel section in the assembly to be.
 **Note:** If no `Z Position` is selected the default value of 0 will be used.

 Table 3.
-Variables for Smear Assembly YAML file.
+Number of pins allowed in an assembly based on the number of rings.

 |Number of Rings | Number of Pins/Assemblies|
 |----------------|--------------------------|